-Prerequisite: Audition Co-requisite: Additional DAN class Rehearsal and presentation of concert works by faculty, students, and guest artists.
+Prerequisite: Audition Rehearsal and presentation of concert works by faculty, students, and guest artists.
 May be repeated for credit.
 2 credits

-DAN 201 Introduction to Choreography (f)

-Prerequisite: DAN 145
+DAN 201 Introduction to Choreography (f) Prerequisite: DAN 145

 Exploration of basic elements, processes, and theories of dance making.
 The course stresses innovation, focused choreographic concepts, and creation of dances that include a variety of expressive movement qualities and interesting visual elements that complement the performer(s).
 3 credits